 Welcome to the Schengen Zone or Schengen Area, an enormous border-free zone within Europe where nearly thirty countries (mainly from the EU) have come together to create the largest borderless area in the world that allows people to travel freely from country to country without passport controls and border checks.

-History and Purpose of the Schengen area and the Schengen agreement
+History and Purpose of the Schengen and Area

 In 1985, representatives of five European countries gathered in the quaint village of Schengen, Luxembourg, to sign the groundbreaking Schengen Agreement.

-The original intent of the Schengen agreement was to gradually eliminate the borders between their countries and establish a unified visa policy among member countries.
-By removing passport controls at internal borders, the Schengen Area allowed the unrestricted movement of people across shared borders and promoted the idea of a unified Europe.
+The original intent of the agreement was to gradually eliminate the borders between their countries and establish a unified visa policy among member countries.
+Removing passport controls at internal borders, allowed the unrestricted movement of people across shared borders and promoted the idea of a unified Europe.

 The five founding countries of the Schengen area were France, Germany, Belgium, the Netherlands, and Luxembourg.
-Over time, other countries signed and implemented the Schengen agreement.
+Over time, more and more countries have signed and implemented the agreement.
 Today, these countries are collectively sometimes referred to as “Schengen countries.”

 Why is it called the Schengen Agreement or Schengen area?

-The Schengen Agreement and the Schengen area were named after the small town of Schengen in Luxembourg, where the agreement was first signed in 1985.
+The Schengen area and agreement were named after the small town of Schengen in Luxembourg, where the agreement was first signed in 1985.

 The Schengen Area countries consist of 27 European countries that have all signed the Schengen Agreement.